anic17/Batch-Antivirus/README.md

 ## Is Batch Antivirus good enough to use as a regular antivirus?

-Sadly, answer is no. Batch Antivirus contains a small database (40000 hashes), so new malware isn't there.
+Sadly, the answer is no. Batch Antivirus contains a small database (40000 hashes), so new malware isn't there.
 We recomend using another antivirus such as Microsoft Defender or Malwarebytes.
 But, if you can use real-time protection along Microsoft Defender, that will be safer.